Backline-labs/charts/charts/backline/README.md

 **Trusting a self-hosted git server's internal CA:**

-If your git server's TLS certificate is signed by an internal/corporate CA, supply that CA so Backline trusts it (otherwise connections fail with `x509: certificate signed by unknown authority`).
-The top-level `customCaCert` expects the **base64-encoded PEM** of the CA certificate (or chain) as a single line, and applies to both gitproxy and the runner's clone jobs — generate it from your CA file:
+If your git server's TLS certificate is signed by an internal/corporate CA, supply that CA so Backline trusts it (otherwise connections fail with `x509: certificate signed by unknown authority`). `customCaCert` takes the **base64-encoded PEM** of the CA certificate (or chain) as a single line — generate it from your CA file:

 ```bash
 base64 -w0 ca.pem            # Linux (GNU base64)